-- Regional centers of excellence. (a) Establishes regional centers of excellence to assist and 7 support school boards, school districts, and charter schools in implementing this section.
-Directs the centers to develop partnerships with service cooperatives, postsecondary institutions, integrated school districts, the department, children's mental health providers, or other local or regional entities interested in providing a cohesive regional delivery system that serves all schools equitably.
+Regional centers of excellence. (a) Establishes regional centers of excellence to assist and support school boards, school districts, school sites, and charter schools in implementing this section.
+Directs the centers to develop partnerships with service cooperatives, postsecondary institutions, integrated school districts, the education department, children's mental health providers, or other local or regional entities interested in providing a cohesive regional delivery system that serves all schools equitably.
 Requires centers to assist school districts, school sites, and charter schools in developing similar partnerships throughout the region.
-Allows centers to assist with common principles of effective practice, including measureable education goals, evidence-based practices, data-driven decision making, multi-layered levels of support, culturally responsive teaching and learning, state and local academic standards and career and college ready benchmarks, and engagement of families and communities.
-Requires centers to work with school site leadership teams to implement programs that close the academic achievement gap, increase students' progress and growth toward career and college readiness, and increase student graduation rates. - (b) Directs the department to assist the centers with staff, facilities, technical needs, and programmatic support and to work with the centers to provide a statewide system of regional support to help school boards, school districts, and schools effectively and efficiently implement state and federal initiatives. - 8 Planning for students' successful transition to postsecondary education and employment; involuntary career tracking prohibited. (a) Requires school districts, beginning in the 2013-2014 school year, to assist all students by no later than grade 9 to explore college and career interest and aspirations and develop a transition plan to postsecondary education or employment.
+Allows centers to assist with common principles of effective practice, including measureable education goals, evidence-based practices, data-driven decision making, multi-layered levels of support, culturally responsive teaching and learning aligning state and local academic standards and career and college ready benchmarks, and engagement of families and communities.
+Requires centers to work with school site leadership teams to implement programs that close the academic achievement gap, increase students' progress and growth toward career and college readiness, and increase student graduation rates.

+- (b) Directs the department to assist the centers with staff, facilities, technical needs, and programmatic support and to work with the centers to provide a statewide system of regional support to help school boards, school districts, school sites, and charter schools effectively and efficiently implement the world's best workforce goals and other state and federal initiatives. - Planning for students' successful transition to postsecondary education and employment; involuntary career tracking prohibited. (a) Requires school districts, beginning in the 2013-2014 school year, to assist all students by no later than grade 9 to explore college and career interest and aspirations and develop a transition plan to postsecondary education or employment.
 Makes technical changes. - (c) Strikes paragraph encouraging school districts to use nonstate revenue and in-kind contributions to implement this section.

-- 9 Educational planning and assessment system (EPAS) program. (c) Allows students enrolled in grade 8 through the 2011-2012 school year who have not demonstrated proficiency on the MCAs, the GRAD tests, or the basic skills tests before high school graduation to satisfy state high school graduation requirements in reading, math, and writing by taking the reading, math, or writing GRAD test, the WorkKeys job skills assessment, the Compass computer-adaptive college placement test, a nationally recognized armed services vocational aptitude test, or the ACT assessment for college admission. - (d) Directs the state to pay the test costs for public school students to participate in these assessments.
+- Educational planning and assessment system (EPAS) program. (c) Allows students enrolled in grade 8 in any school year through the 2011-2012 school year who have not demonstrated proficiency on the MCAs, the GRAD tests, or the basic skills tests before high school graduation to satisfy state high school graduation requirements in reading, math, and writing by taking the reading, math, or writing GRAD test, the WorkKeys job skills assessment, the Compass computer-adaptive college placement test, a nationally recognized armed services vocational aptitude test, or the ACT assessment for college admission. - (d) Directs the state to pay the test costs for public school students to participate in these assessments.

-- 10 Gifted and Talented Students Program.
-Directs districts to include traditionally underrepresented groups in their gifted and talented programs and to adopt procedures for early admission to kindergarten or first grade for gifted and talented learners. - 11 Mental health education.
-Encourages school districts and charter schools to provide mental health instruction in grades 6 to 12 aligned with local health standards and integrated into the school's educational environment.
+- Gifted and talented students program.
+Directs districts to include traditionally underrepresented groups in their gifted and talented programs and to adopt procedures for early admission to kindergarten or first grade for gifted and talented learners. - Mental health education.
+Encourages school districts and charter schools to provide mental health instruction in grades 6 to 12 aligned with local health standards and integrated into existing programs or curriculum or the school's educational environment.
 Encourages the education commissioner, in consultation with the human services commissioner and mental health organizations, to provide school districts and charter schools with age-appropriate model learning activities and a resource directory for curriculum and instruction.